-Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a paradise getaway to Zanzibar, the Spice Island.
+Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

-Just a few hours’ flight away, Zanzibar offers the perfect counterpoint: white-sand beaches fringed by turquoise waters, the old town of Stone Town, a UNESCO World Heritage site, cuisine with enchanting spices, and warm Swahili hospitality.
+Just a few hours’ flight away, Zanzibar offers the perfect counterpoint: white-sand beaches lined with turquoise waters, the old town of Stone Town listed as a UNESCO World Heritage Site, cuisine infused with captivating spices, and warm Swahili hospitality.
 The Tanzania–Zanzibar safari-and-beach combo is one of Africa’s great adventures.

-Voyages Flammang supports you in designing a tailor-made trip to Tanzania: a private safari itinerary with a French-speaking guide, lodges in the heart of nature, a beach extension in Zanzibar and flights between the mainland and the island, all fully customized from Luxembourg.
+Voyages Flammang is here to help you design a tailor-made trip to Tanzania: a private safari itinerary with a French-speaking guide, lodges in the heart of nature, a beach extension in Zanzibar and air connections between the mainland and the island, all fully customised from Luxembourg.

 Champs de culture d'algues dans les eaux peu profondes de Zanzibar en Tanzanie